Lightware: Activity

-Lightware focuses on audiovisual technology, develops and manufactures high-quality data transmission devices, all of which is solved by 4K video signal transmission without any degradation or delay.
-The products of the company are used in rental events, such as concerts and shows of Billie Eilish, the Cirque du Soleil or Rod Stewart.
+Lightware focuses on audiovisual technology, develops and manufactures data transmission devices.
+The products of the company are used in rental events, such as concerts and shows.

 Lightware is Europe's biggest AV manufacturer company.
 The product range includes AV-over-IP products, presentation switchers, HDMI switchers and extenders.
 The Taurus UCX range offers the latest technology for boardrooms incorporating USB-C, HID USB, room control and video distribution and switching with Cisco certified class leading technology.

 High-tech meeting room systems that support hybrid work are also operated with the company's devices, for example at Google, Microsoft, Apple, Netflix or Facebook, where the entire control and automation of the meeting rooms, the power, turning on and off of the lighting can be solved from a single touch screen.
 In addition, Lightware's products can be found in 3D simulation rooms of car factories, in the controls of oil platforms, in the control centers of well-known buildings, as well as on airplanes, yachts and submarines.

 The company develops and manufactures all its products at its headquarters in Budapest.
 Since the company has offices and distribution points worldwide, more than 99% of sales revenue comes from export.

-Lightware is member of the SDVoE Alliance, dedicated to delivering best-in-the-industry products and solutions and helping professionals get the most value from SDVoE technology.